nescampos/athala/README.md

    - Results are returned through the chain of components

 3. **Blockchain Integration**:
-   - Tools interface with the blockchain through @mysten/sui client
+   - Tools interface with the blockchain through @meshsdk client
-   - Operations are executed on the Sui network
+   - Operations are executed on the Cardano network
    - Results are propagated back to the user

 4. **Session Management**: